janephp/janephp/src/AutoMapper/README.md

 ## Implementation
 Default implementation use code generation for mapping, it reads once the metadata needed to build the mapper then write PHP code, after this, no metadata reading or analysis is done, only the generated mapper is used.

-This allow for very fast mapping, here is some benchmarks using the library where the code comes from (jane/automapper):
+This allow for very fast mapping, here is some benchmarks using the library:

 * [travis-ci.org/idr0id/php-mappers-benchmarks/builds/361253808?utm_source=github_status&utm_medium=notification](https://travis-ci.org/idr0id/php-mappers-benchmarks/builds/361253808?utm_source=github_status&utm_medium=notification)
 * [travis-ci.org/php-serializers/ivory-serializer-benchmark](https://travis-ci.org/php-serializers/ivory-serializer-benchmark)